jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 \tilde{h_{t}} = \tanh (W_{x} X_t + W_{h} \cdot (gate_r \cdot h_{t-1}) + b)
 $$

-In GRU, it combines both input gate and forget gate into one update gate and update $$ h_t $$ with:
+In GRU, it combines both input gate and forget gate into one update gate since those 2 gates look like just the opposite of each other ($$ g_r = 1 - g_f  $$).

 $$
 gate_{update} = \sigma (W_{x} X_t + W_{h} h_{t-1} + b)
 $$

+Finally, to compute $$ h_t $$
 $$
 h_t = (1 - gate_{update}) \cdot h_{t-1} +  gate_{update} \cdot \tilde{h_{t}}
 $$

 ### Credits
-For the RNN/LSTM demonstration, we use the same RNN and LSTM example used in the Stanford class "CS231n Convolutional Neural Networks for Visual Recognition".
-For the coding, we start with the corresponding assignment 3 and we fill with our RNN and LSTM code to complete the assignment.
+For the RNN/LSTM case study, we use the image caption assignment (assignment 3) in the Stanford class "CS231n Convolutional Neural Networks for Visual Recognition".
+We start with the skeleton codes provided by the assignement and put into our code to complete the assignment code.